Eddie Robinson (American football coach): Career

-Robinson dreamed of becoming a college football coach, but he faced an enormous drawback—he was black in the days of Jim Crow discrimination.
-The only college position he could possibly hope to obtain would be at a traditionally all-black school, and these were all well staffed.
-Having earned his bachelor's degree at Leland, Robinson returned to Baton Rouge and took a job at a feed mill for 25 cents an hour.
-Not long after that, he heard that the Louisiana Negro Normal and Industrial Institute—now Grambling State University—was searching for a new football coach.
+Robinson began his coaching career at Louisiana Negro Normal and Industrial Institute (now Grambling State University).
 He applied for the job and was hired by the school's president and baseball coach, Ralph Waldo Emerson Jones.

-In 1941 the 22-year old Robinson assumed his duties as head football coach at Louisiana Normal.
-The days of assistant coaches, offensive and defensive coordinators, and specialty coaches were long in the future, so Robinson did everything: he taught offense and defense, mowed the football field, made sandwiches for the team when they traveled to places that would not serve blacks in restaurants, taped his players' sore joints, and even wrote game stories for the newspapers.
-He had strict standards of personal conduct and educational achievement for his players.
 In his first year the team went 3–5–1, but the following season—during which he recruited new players and dismissed those who did not live up to his expectations—the Tigers had a perfect 9–0 season, going unbeaten, untied, and unscored upon.

-Louisiana Normal did not field a team in 1943 or 1944 due to World War II.
-However, Robinson returned to the field in 1945, and remained at the school–which became Grambling College in 1946 and Grambling State University in 1973–until his retirement in 1997.
+Robinson returned to the field in 1945, and remained at the school, which became Grambling College in 1946 and Grambling State University in 1973, until his retirement in 1997.
+He retired as the career leader in wins (408) for a college football head coach before ultimately being surpassed by John Gagliardi (489) and Joe Paterno (409).

 More than 200 of his players went on to play in the National Football League, American Football League, and Canadian Football League.
 Robinson coached three AFL players who would later be inducted to the Pro Football Hall of Fame: the Kansas City Chiefs' Buck Buchanan; the Oakland Raiders' Willie Brown; and the San Diego Chargers' Charlie Joiner.
 Robinson also coached James Harris, who with the AFL's Buffalo Bills became the first black quarterback in modern Pro Football history to start at that position in a season opener.
 He also coached Packers defensive end and Hall of Famer Willie Davis and the Super Bowl XXII MVP, Redskins quarterback Doug Williams, who would ultimately succeed Robinson as Grambling's head coach in 1998.

 During his coaching career, Robinson compiled 45 winning seasons, including winning or sharing 17 Southwestern Athletic Conference championships and nine black college football national championships.
 He was winless in his three NCAA playoff appearances.